Welcome to today's edition of the Rush 24-7 podcast.

 The economic news today is a disaster.

-The economic news today is disastrous after hope and change, after all the stimulus, after all the bailouts, the economic news today from the Federal Reserve is disastrous.
+After hope and change, after all the stimulus, after all the bailouts, the economic news today from the Federal Reserve is disastrous.

 And I'm not going to ignore it.

-And I want to get your phone calls in too.
+And I want to get your phone calls in, too.

 By the way, the teleprompter today really shafted the eloquent President Obama.

-We have our CIA director, Leon Panetta.
+We have our CIA Director Leon Panetta.

 We have our Secretary of Defense, William Gates.

-The uh William Gates is the founder and chairman of Microsoft.
+William Gates is the founder and chairman of Microsoft.

-Teleprafter's cord won there on the eloquent Barack Obama.
+So the teleprompter teleprompters scored one there on the eloquent Barack Obama.

 Now, we've told you all about Obama's speech, and you've heard a lot of Vice President Cheney's reaction to it today.

-You've heard uh that Barack Obama basically apologized to terrorists for the last eight years, said we're not gonna do this again, we're not gonna suffer moral lapses like we did.
+You've heard that Barack Obama basically apologized to terrorists for the last eight years, said, we're not going to do this again.

 But the New York Times today has a fascinating story.